romero-c-raul/Contact-List-175/README.md

       - Test that checks if name changed

 - # 4.
 Delete group
+  - ## Requirements
+    - Add an option on group page to delete group

+  - ## Implementation
+    1. Add a button to `"contacts.erb"` that says "Delete group"
+    2. This button submits a post request to delete the current group
+    3. After deleting current group, user is re-directed to homepage

+    ## Tests
+      - Create a test that checks if group was deleted
+        1. Create a group
+        2. Make sure group was created
+        3. Delete group
+        4. Check flash message is displayed and group is deleted

 - # 5.
 Edit contact info
 - # 6.
 Delete contact